infrablocks/terraform-aws-bastion/README.md

 [![CircleCI](https://circleci.com/gh/infrablocks/terraform-aws-bastion.svg?style=svg)](https://circleci.com/gh/infrablocks/terraform-aws-bastion)

-A Terraform module for deploying a bastion into a base network in AWS.
+A Terraform module for deploying a supervised bastion into a base network in AWS.

+The bastion requires:
+* An existing base network
+* One or more existing load balancers

-The network consists of:
+The bastion consists of:
 * An autoscaling group and launch configuration for bastion instances configured with the supplied SSH key updating the supplied load balancers.
 * A security group allowing access to the bastion from the load balancers.